Markham Moor Scorer Building: Little Chef

-In 1989 the structure was converted to a Little Chef restaurant, and the building beneath the canopy was built.
+Around 1996 the structure was converted to a Little Chef restaurant, as Trusthouse Forte had been taken over in early 1996.

 In 2003 the Highways Agency proposed plans for a flyover which would involve the demolition of the Little Chef, however the plans were later revised.
 The Little Chef on this site closed in 2012.

 Interim years

-The building was abandoned between 2012 and 2019.
-On 27 March 2012, shortly after the Little Chef restaurant closed, Historic England awarded the building a Grade II listed status.
+The building was disused between 2012 and 2019.
+On 27 March 2012, shortly after the Little Chef restaurant closed, Historic England awarded Grade II listed building status to the canopy to the former petrol station and its structural supports.

 Starbucks

 In 2019 the site was taken over by Starbucks.
 The building and roof were renovated and converted into a drive-through.

-Threat of Demolition
+Threat of demolition

 In 2003 the Highways Agency proposed a junction improvement which involved the construction of a flyover necessitating the demolition of the building.
 However, after many objections from the residents of nearby Elkesley and those interested in the welfare of the building, the plans were revised, including improved access to the site.